 Sometimes there are things you give for granted, like gravity, water being wet, 220V being harmful, and Windows interfacing painlessly with every kind of hardware.
 I was so convinced about this that I was utmost surprised to find problems with the wireless network of my notebook.
 In fact, I had no problem with Linux, Fedora Core 3 latest kernel (2.6.10-1.741_FC3) supports naively the Intel pro 2200BG hosted in my Toshiba.
 Just a matter of a few settings and I could access the internet from my living room without wire hassle.

 I expected Windows XP HE to be more or less the same thing, and the starting was good – it told me it was looking up all available wireless networks.
 Good… But after some minutes of idle wait, it returned to me with one network that wasn’t mine for sure.
-So I tried to configure it manually with the network name (maxpagani.org 🙂 ), it waited another bunch of minutes, but it wasn’t able to find it.
+So I tried to configure it manually with the network name (maxpagani.org 🙂 ), it waited another bunch of minutes, but wasn’t able to find it.
 So I tried to connect to the other network to get exactly the same result… no connection.

-I spent something more than a hour trying to make it work with no success.
+I spent something more than an hour trying to make it work with no success.
 What is puzzling is that XP-HE came pre-installed on my notebook and my wi-fi network is just a plain network with default options (even no encryption enabled).

 So… Linux, good job!